 Today we walked all over our corner of Santo Domingo.
 It was Sunday, and it was a long weekend so we practically had the entire city to ourselves.
 I woke up at 11:30 in the morning and, after pulling my earplugs out (how else to sleep in?), we started the day by doing laundry in our hotel sink.
 After hanging the clothes to dry we walked the 4 or 5 blocks to see the ocean.

-he Malecon is the name of the road in any Domincan city which travels along the ocean.
+The Malecon is the name of the road in any Domincan city which travels along the ocean.
 Here in Santo Domingo it is pretty well a 6 lane freeway separating people from the water....with no stoplights in sight.....so we dashed across as fast as we could.

-nd the waves crash against what looks like volcanic rock.
+There is not really a beach in our area, and the waves crash against what looks like volcanic rock.
 It is nice, but the 'freeway' just behind us with tons of traffic ruins it.

-very nice beaches just a few miles west of where we were, but we didn't go there to check it out.
+We understand that there are very nice beaches just a few miles west of where we were, but we didn't go there to check it out.

 So today we just walked and walked around town; for miles and miles, and hours and hours.
 We went through mostly high-end residential condo neighborhoods and government buildings.
 It was Sunday, but I am sure no one else was out walking but us.

-o we stopped for chicken and fritos at one of the many Chinese fried chicken restaurants.
+After about 4 hours of this we remembered that we should probably eat breakfast (it is like 5PM now) and so we stopped for chicken and fritos at one of the many Chinese fried chicken restaurants.
 In fact where we ate, there were 3 of these restaurants all in a row.

 Now we are starting to realize that we have been eating Dominican food all along on our trip......fried chicken, pizzas, sandwhiches, and fritos and french fries.
 Of course there is more then these things only, but these are definitely solid parts of the Dominican food culture.